kylvowray6/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the directory contains all the files for this project
+this repository contains all details for the redirections project